-The U.S. Securities and Exchange Commission defines a short sale as an operation that begins with the sale of a stock that an investor doesn’t actually own.
-In many cases, it’s borrowed from the investor’s brokerage firm.
-The borrowed stock is quickly sold and is later returned to the lender in the form of new shares purchased on the open market, possibly at a lower price than the original shares were sold.
-Investors who engage in short sales hope to make a profit through the price difference in the stock.
-If the price rises in the course of the short sale, the investor will incur a loss.
+The U.S. Securities and Exchange Commission (SEC) defines a short sale as an operation that begins with the sale of a stock that an investor doesn’t actually own (in many cases, it’s actually borrowed from the investor’s own brokerage firm.
+The short sale progresses through an immediate sale and an eventual return to the lender in the form of new shares purchased on the open market.
+The investor's goal is to purchase these new shares at a lower price than he sold the original shares to turn a profit.
+But the SEC imposes restrictions on short sales, which help maintain stability during a potentially volatile market.

 Introduction Of Short Sale Restrictions

 In 1938, in response to the Wall Street crash of 1929 and the subsequent Great Depression, the SEC passed a restriction on short sales during a downtick in the market value of the stock.
 This became known as the uptick rule since it restricted short sales to stocks that were sold for more than their previous selling price.

 The rule was implemented in response to market manipulations by aggressive investors that drove down the price of securities to create sell-side imbalances.
 These so-called “bear raids” are seen by many as a cause of the 1929 crash.

 In 2007, the SEC issued a decree that rescinded the uptick rule.
 The relaxing of this restriction is seen by many as contributing to the international financial crisis of 2008.
 Within months, legislation was proposed to reinstate the rule.

 In 2010, the alternative uptick rule was approved.
 It restricts short sales using a circuit breaker that is triggered when a stock has lost more than 10 percent in value in one day compared to the previous day’s closing price.